SSX

-SSX is a series of snowboarding and skiing video games published by EA Sports.
-It is an arcade-style racing game with larger-than-life courses, characters, and tricks.
-While the general focus of the series is racing and performing tricks on snowboards, the underlying gameplay of each edition alters slightly; for example, while the original SSX relies on a working knowledge of speed and trick boosts, SSX On Tour requires players to complete different phat combos and monster tricks.
-SSX is intended to be short for Snowboard Supercross, but the complete title has almost never been referred to in any way in the marketing or promotion of the games or within the games themselves.
-According to 2012's SSX, the acronym in Team SSX means Snowboarding, Surfing, and Motocross.
+SSX (standing for "Snowboard Supercross") is a series of snowboarding video games published by EA Sports, created by Steve Rechtschaffner, who is the inventor of the Olympic snowboarding event boardercross.
+The SSX series are arcade-style racing games with larger-than-life courses, characters, and tricks.
+The general focus of the series is racing and performing tricks on snowboards.
+Players earn speed boosts based on tricks they perform.
+The player generally has to perform tricks in each race in order to gain speed and successfully take the lead.
+The series introduced skiing with its fourth installment, SSX on Tour (2005).

-The franchise has been critically acclaimed, with the first three installments receiving over 90.00% on GameRankings.
-Initial sales for the game have been kept a secret by publisher Electronic Arts.
-Most of the games have been released only on Sony and Nintendo consoles, with the first game being released on the PlayStation 2 and the fifth installment on the Wii.
-In 1999, EA revealed the series was being developed with the Sega Dreamcast in mind, but once they made the decision not to support the console, it was moved over to the PlayStation 2.
-The original SSX sold close to three million units in its lifetime, spurring sequel titles SSX Tricky and SSX 3.
+The original SSX (2000) was a launch title for both the EA Sports Big brand and the original PlayStation 2.
+The franchise has received high critical acclaim, with the first three installments receiving over 90.00% on GameRankings and Metacritic.
+The series has won numerous awards and its third installment SSX 3 (2003) sold over a million copies.
+The final game in the franchise is SSX (2012).

 Gameplay

 Starting with the original SSX, players may choose any one of a number of snowboarders, each with their own statistics and boarding style.
 A course is selected and the player is given the option of racing down the course or participating in a competition to do tricks.
 Each course is filled with ramps, rails, and other assorted objects.
 Performing tricks fills up the player's boost meter, which can then be used for additional acceleration, making tricks important even in a race.
 Players also have the option of practicing or exploring courses in freeride mode.

 SSX Tricky introduced Uber Tricks, absurdly unrealistic and exaggerated tricks, often involving detaching the board from the snowboarder's feet.
 The player can gain access to Uber Tricks during play after filling the adrenaline bar; performing six Uber Tricks earns the player unlimited boost for the rest of the race.
+SSX Tricky also introduced a new feature called rivalries, where the player would face consequences from their opponents if they attacked them while on the course, which also fills the player's boost meter.

+SSX 3 introduced an open mountain concept.
+Instead of offering individual races on multiple mountains, SSX 3 takes place on one open mountain with three peaks.
+The runs are designated as Race, Slopestyle, Super Pipe, Big Air or Backcountry.
+The game also introduces new “Mountain effects” such as snow spray, snowstorms and natural disasters.